rorywalsh/cabbage/Docs/markdown/macros_and_reserved_channels.md

 **LAST_FILE_DROPPED** This will hold the name of the last file dragged and released on the plugin window.

+**LAST_TEXT_DROPPED** This will hold the string of the last piece of text that was dragged and released on the plugin window.

 **IS_A_PLUGIN** Returns 1 if the instrument is running as an audio plugin, and 0 if the instrument is running as a standalone.

 **IS_EDITOR_OPEN** Returns 1 if the plugin editor window is currently open, or 0 if the user has closed it.